 - Then enter sd.old as the new folder name.

-- Thereafter, bring up this folder in File Explorer:
+- After that, navigate to this path in File Explorer:

-- Right-click the catroot2 folder and select the Rename option.
+- Next, right-click the catroot2 folder and select the Rename option.

 - Input catroot2.old as the folder’s new title.

-- Return to the Services window, and restart the Background Intelligent Transfer Service, Cryptographic Services, and Windows Update services by right-clicking them and selecting Start.
+- Please return to the Services window, and restart the Background Intelligent Transfer Service, Cryptographic Services, and Windows Update services by right-clicking them and selecting Start.

 - Finally, click the Power and Restart options on your Start menu to reboot.